feature-flags-co/ffc-js-client-side-sdk/README.md

 Ffc.bootstrap(featureflags);
 ```

+**If you want to disable the synchronization with remote server, set enableDataSync to false in option**.
+In this case, bootstrap option must be set or bootstrap method must be called.

 To find out when the client is ready, you can use one of two mechanisms: events or promises.

 The client object can emit JavaScript events.
 It emits a ready event when it receives initial flag values from feature-flags.co.
 You can listen for this event to determine when the client is ready to evaluate flags.